 Using a slotted spoon remove the potatoes from the inner pot and place them in a mixing bowl.
-I found this large scoop from Pampered Chef worked great!
+I found this (affiliate link)large scoop from Pampered Chef worked great!

 Using the beaters of a hand mixer (turned off) mash up the potatoes to release the steam.
 This will keep your potatoes nice and fluffy.
 Add salt and butter.
 Add ¼ cup of cream or milk and beat with hand mixer on medium until creamy and fluffy.
 Add more cream or milk as needed.

 Plate and Serve!
 I really hope you love this recipe as much as I do!